-3. Committee Reports
+- 4. Committee Reports

 - a.
-Senate's Academic Programs Committee (SAPC) Margaret Schroeder, Chair - i.
-New University Scholars Program: BA English and MA English
+Senate's Academic Programs Committee Margaret Schroeder, Chair

+- i.
+Proposed Suspension of BS Spanish

 Schroeder (ED), chair of the Senate's Academic Programs Committee (SAPC), explained the proposal.
-The Chair said that the motion from the SAPC was that the University Senate approve the establishment of a new University Scholars Program of a BA/BS English and MA English in the Department of English within the College of Arts and Sciences.
+The Chair said that the motion from SAPC was that the University Senate approve the suspension of admission into the existing BS Spanish, in the Department of Hispanic Studies within the College of Arts & Sciences.
 Because the motion came from committee, no second was required.
-There were no questions from senators.
-A vote was taken and the motion passed with 70 in favor and one opposed ii.
-New Master of Public Financial Management
+Fiedler (AS) said it was his understanding that every major in the College of Arts and Sciences had both a BA and BS offering.
+Guest Ruth Beattie (AS/Biology, associate dean for advising) explained that particular requirement was changed a few years ago.
+There being no further questions, a vote was taken and the motion passed with 87 in favor and one opposed.